 We present shortly the WZ factorization [4].
-We transform a square and nonsingular matrix $\bf A$ into a product of two matrices, namely $\bf WZ$ .
-The matrix $\bf W$ is a matrix of the form of a butterfly with units on its main diagonal, the matrix $\bf Z$ is a matrix of the form of an hourglass.
-Both the matrices are complements of each other in the sense of the structure of nontrivial elements (one has nontrivial elements in places where the other has zeros/units - and vice versa).
-The forms of these matrices can be seen in Fig. 1.
+We transform a square and nonsingular matrix \mathbf{A} into a product of two matrices, namely \mathbf{WZ} .
+The matrix \mathbf{W} is a matrix of the form of a butterfly with units on its main diagonal, the matrix \mathbf{Z} is a matrix of the form of an hourglass.
+Both the matrices are complements of each other in the sense of the structure of non-trivial elements (one has non-trivial elements in places where the other has zeros/units - and vice versa).
+The forms of these matrices can be seen in Figure 1.

-We chose this numerical algorithm here because it is quite complicated and difficult to optimize by the compiler.
+We chose this numerical algorithm here because it's quite complicated and difficult to optimize by the compiler.
 The WZ factorization has been parallelized and vectorized using OpenMP pragmas.

-Figure 2 presents a basic algorithm for the WZ factorization for an even size of the matrix (we only consider even sizes - without loss of generality).
+Figure 2 presents a basic algorithm for the WZ factorization for an even size of the matrix (we only consider even sizes without loss of generality).

 Considering performance and energy consumption, it is important to have optimized algorithms and their implementation.
-A general technique for improving performance is to take full advantage of multicore architecture features.
+A general technique for improving performance is to take full advantage of multicore architectures' features.
 A good example is the use of loop optimization in the code as the most common critical places are just the loops.
 One of the known loop optimization techniques is strip-mining.
-A loop in the process of strip-mining is divided into two loops, where the inner one has ${\tt BLOCK\SIZE}$ iterations and the outer one has ${\tt n/BLOCK\SIZE}$ iterations (n being the number of iterations in the original loop).
-The stripmining alone can have some positive impact on the performance (by easing the automatic vectorization process).
+A loop in the process of strip-mining is divided into two loops, where the inner one has BLOCK_SIZE iterations and the outer one has n/BLOCK_SIZE iterations (n being the number of iterations in the original loop).
+The strip-mining alone can have some positive impact on the performance (by easing the automatic vectorization process).